COCPORN/OCore/README.md

 ## Data Entities

+**When to use**: Use data entities when you have a problem that is data based_, as in "I have discrete data that I need to grok".
+This is opposed to _task based_, as in "I have some tasks I need to get done".
+Services optionally provide a CRUD(Create/Read/Update/Delete) interface to the cluster.

 OCore Data Entities are a quick way to model data so that it is accessible inside and optionally outside the cluster.

+Data Entities are _single activation_ based on their identity.

 Data Entities can serve their innards over HTTP.
 They can also be extended with commands.
 Also, the authorization framework can decide which Data Entities an API key has access to, more about this later.